Skip to main content

 California Medicare Bilingual Call Center

-Bilingual Spanish-English AHIP-certified Medicare agents for California MA plans.
-DMHC and CDI aligned, CMS MCMG compliant, AEP-ready, $16-24/hr nearshore in 2026.
+Bilingual Spanish-English Medicare fronters for California MA plans: AEP overflow lead pre-qualification, T-65 outreach, member services intake, warm-transfer to your in-house AHIP-certified licensed agents.
+DMHC and CDI aware, CMS MCMG compliant, $12-18/hr nearshore in 2026.

 Last updated: 2026-04-27

 California is the largest Medicare Advantage state by absolute enrollment, with approximately 3 million MA enrollees and the highest Hispanic Medicare beneficiary count in the country.
-Call Force Global staffs California MA plans with AHIP-certified, California-licensed bilingual Spanish-English agents at $16-24/hr in 2026 from Colombia, with a Caribbean English-only bench for blended teams.
-The full DMHC, CDI, CMS MCMG, AHIP, and 10-year recording stack applies in both languages.
+Call Force Global staffs California MA plans with bilingual Spanish-English Medicare fronters at $12-18/hr in 2026 from Colombia, with a Caribbean English-only bench for blended teams.
+CFG agents are non-licensed; lead pre-qualification, T-65 outreach, member services intake, and complaints intake happen on the CFG side, then warm-transfer to your in-house AHIP-certified licensed staff for plan recommendation and enrollment.
+CMS MCMG, TPMO, and 10-year recording stack applies in both languages.

 AEP Timing

 AEP runs October 15 to December 7, 2026 for plan year 2027.
-Lead time for California-licensed bilingual Medicare agents is 4-6 weeks (AHIP, CDI non-resident producer license, plan-specific carrier certification, CMS MCMG calibration in both languages).
-Contract by mid-July for full readiness.
-June is preferred for Hispanic-heavy California carriers running aggressive AEP outreach.
+Lead time for a fully trained California bilingual fronter team is 3-4 weeks (CMS MCMG and TPMO training, plan-specific qualifier-script training in English and Spanish, warm-transfer routing setup).
+Contract by mid-August for full readiness.
+Earlier contracts are preferred for Hispanic-heavy California carriers running aggressive AEP outreach.

 Why California MA Plans Need Bilingual Surge Capacity